Ovulation Cramps: What Causes Them & What They Mean

 Any type of surgery in the abdomen or pelvic area (such as a cesarean section, appendix surgery, or surgery for endometriosis) can leave behind scar tissue.
 This scar tissue can then become inflamed during ovulation which can be painful.

 Additionally, if your body is under stress due to physical or emotional factors, you may also be more susceptible to experiencing pain during ovulation.
 This is because stress can lead to an imbalance of neurotransmitters, and in turn this can affect the perception of pain.

 How to prevent and treat cramping during ovulation

-- Over-the-counter pain relievers like ibuprofen, acetaminophen, naproxen, or other NSAIDS to relieve general pain and swelling.
+Basic over-the-counter pain relievers like ibuprofen, acetaminophen, naproxen, or other NSAIDs can help to relieve general pain and swelling during ovulation.

 Other possible causes for abdominal cramps

-Certain conditions may also cause midcycle pain including endometriosis or uterine fibroids.
-Any health issue that is likely to cause irritation, swelling may be the cause of your abdominal cramps rather than ovulation pain.
+Generally speaking, any health issue that is likely to cause irritation or swelling may be the cause of your abdominal pain.